MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/app-bars.md

 ---
-Description: Command bars give users easy access to your app's most common tasks.
+Description: description: Learn how to use command bar controls to give users easy access to your app's most common commands and tasks.
 title: Command bar
 label: App bars/command bars
 template: detail.hbs